samuelmr/nordpool-node/README.md

 ## Known issues
 - Versions prior to 2.0 were full of flaws.
 Don't use them.
 - The Nordpool API returns data in Norwegian time zones.
 The `hourly` API returns data from midnight to midnight in the Europe/Oslo timezone.
+- Historical data is limited to two calendar years in addition to the current year.
 - The API limits are a bit strange.
 The maximum number of weeks is 24 and the maximum number of months is 53.

 ## TODO
-Add support for other API functions (volume, capacity, flow).
+- Add support for other API functions (volume, capacity, flow).
+- Make configuration more dynamic so that e.g. the yearly prices would work in all areas.